RazvanBerbece/PatientRecords-SecureComp/README.md

 1. Make sure you have the `keystore.jks` file present in the root of the repo (this is so HTTPS can be used to access the web app)
 2. Run `./gradlew run`
 3. Navigate to `https://localhost:8080/`

-(**NOTE: THE HTTP PROTOCOL IS NO LONGER AVAILABLE FOR THE WEB APP, AND ONLY HTTPS IS AVAILABLE, SO MAKE SURE TO NAVIGATE TO HTTPS:// RATHER THAN HTTP://**)
+(**!!
+NOTE: THE HTTP PROTOCOL IS NO LONGER AVAILABLE FOR THE WEB APP, AND ONLY HTTPS IS AVAILABLE, SO MAKE SURE TO NAVIGATE TO HTTPS:// RATHER THAN HTTP:// !!**)

 # Database
 The database is an SQL database which is stored locally as a `.sqlite3` file.